nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `view INDEX`

-* Deletes the contact at the specified INDEX
+* Displays the contact at the specified INDEX
 * The index refers to the index number shown in the displayed contact list
 * The index must be a positive integer 1, 2, 3, ...